yukoba/nd4j/getstarted.md

 # <a id="java">Java</a>

 ### What it is
-[Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) is yor [programming language](http://en.wikipedia.org/wiki/Comparison_of_programming_languages) of choice.
+[Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) is the programming language we use.
+There are 9 million Java developers worldwide.
+Java runs on 3 billion mobile phones and 97 percent of all enterprise desktops.

 ### Why you need it
-Java will translate your code into machine code, allowing you to run it.
+Java will allow your neural nets to work cross-platform on servers, desktops and mobile devices.

 ### Is it already installed?
 To test which version of Java you have (and whether you have it at all), type the following into the command line: